Mileage Reimbursement Rates for Electric Cars in 2024

 However, you need to prove that these expenses are actual business expenses.
 Therefore, you need a mileage log for your business mileage deduction.

-Track 1000+ trips/month and refuelings on the go with the MileageWise mileage tracker app or your car’s built-in GPS system (with an app for data retrieval) and perfect them on the web dashboard!
+Track 1000+ trips/month and refuelings on the go with the MileageWise mileage tracker app.
+Or you can use your car’s built-in GPS system (with an app for data retrieval) and perfect them on the web dashboard!

 If your car (eg. Tesla, Audi, Volvo) already has an app that creates a base for mileage logs, you can import those documents and edit them quickly and easily in MileageWise!